Initiator-Z/Image-classification-and-Object_detection/README.md

 * numpy 1.17.4

 ### Installing
-* clone the repository or download directly
+* Clone the repository or download directly

 ### Executing program
 * Run the files in jupyter notebook.